Celebrating Women In Tech For Women’s History Month

 I’m not simply a small business owner, a jewelry artisan, and an American entrepreneur.
 I’m also a woman - and being a woman has shaped my experience in many ways, some obvious, others more subtle.

-Today, I wanted to take a moment to celebrate some of the women in the Tech Industry right now for a reason that might be a little surprising to some of you.
+Today, I wanted to take a moment to celebrate women in the Tech Industry for a reason that might be a little surprising to some of you.

 You see, before I launched Earth Song Jewelry and decided to turn my love of nature and natural stones into a full-time business, I had a 30-year career.
-In 1981 I went to school for engineering, back when women in engineering, or any STEM career, were still relatively rare.
-In fact, I rose to several prominent executive management positions.
-After almost 30 years, I decided to leave Silicon Valley, in part because being a woman and an engineer was a minefield of constantly fighting for the respect and pay my experience, company position, and skills deserved.
+In 1981 I went to school for computer engineering, back when women in engineering, or any STEM career, were still relatively rare.
+In fact, I rose to several prominent executive management positions in Silicon Valley.
+After almost 30 years, I decided to leave the tech industry, in part because being a woman and an engineer was a minefield of constantly fighting for the respect and pay my experience, company position, and skills deserved.

 Unfortunately, part of reaching those executive management positions was seeing how real the pay gap was - and how I had been included in that pay gap compared with my peers.